This website is best viewed in a browser that supports web standards.

 The 2015 recipient of the Governor's Award for Excellence in Teaching is Dr. Sue Myllykangas, associate professor of recreation.
 The nomination letter below highlights Dr. Myllykangas' exemplary work on behalf of students and Northwest:

 Dr. Sue is a tireless worker for the department, college, and university.
 She is totally committed to student success.
 Her teaching evaluations for this period are very high and exceed the target established by the department.
-Sue also taught Freshman Seminar.
+Sue also taught University Seminar.
 She is continually involved in a number of teaching improvement activities.
 She attends workshops and professional development opportunities and is consistently an innovator in instructional methods.
 She presented at one international conference, one regional conference, and locally as well.
 She has served as a reviewer and as associate editor for the SCHOLE publication.
 Dr. Myllykangas was also awarded two Improvement of Teaching grants and maintained her Certified Therapeutic Recreation Specialist (CTRS) certification.

 Dr. Sue is active in both service and student support.
 She currently serves on two National Recreation and Park Associations (NRPA) committees.
 She also serves on a number of committees at the department, college, and university level, including faculty senate.
 Sue is very active with student support activities, including: high quality advisement, thesis committee service, recruitment, retention activities, and a wide variety of student support activities.
 Sue is an excellent faculty member, focused on student success.
 She is a fantastic teacher, motivated scholar, and devoted student advocate.
 Sue’s work and service for the department, college, and university is greatly admired and appreciated.